 As a citizen of Georgia, you have many legal options that afford you the right to take owners to court, should your lawyer see fit.
 The course of action will largely depend on the history of the dog and its owner.
 If this is the dog’s first offense and the owner has shown no prior signs of animal neglect or abuse that may have encouraged the dog’s behavior otherwise, your case may not be as strong.
 Whereas, if the dog has attacked many times, this makes the case entirely different.

 Though attacks and courses of action may be conditional overall, you should not feel hesitant in pursuing your legal options.
 If you or your loved one have been seriously affected, even hospitalized, you have every right to pursue legal action.
-Contact the dog bit injury attorneys at The Bader Law Firm.
+Contact the dog bit injury attorneys at Bader Scott Injury Lawyers.
 This is your life and they will fight for you when it comes to the legal process.

 When it comes to any dog bite, seek medical attention first.
 Delaying your medical care does not look good in a court of law.
 If you fail to act on getting medical attention, the court is more likely to determine that your injuries are not severe enough to warrant further action.
 Some states have a “one bite law,” but the only way a Georgia dog-owner can be held responsible for their dog biting a person is if they have a history of violence or were not being properly watched or cared for by their owner at the time.

-Atlanta Dog Bite Lawyers – The Bader Law Firm Can Help
+Atlanta Dog Bite Lawyers – Bader Scott Injury Lawyers Can Help

-Contact The Bader Law Firm at 678-562-5595 for a no-cost consultation to determine if you have legal recourse for your dog bite injury.
+Contact Bader Scott Injury Lawyers at 678-562-5595 for a no-cost consultation to determine if you have legal recourse for your dog bite injury.